Continuous Noise Model for Quantum Circuits: Approximate Treatment of the Noise

 \subsection{Approximate Propagation of Non-Pauli Noise Through Two-Qubit Gates}

 The CNOT gate is assumed to be noiseless for simplicity.
-It only correlates errors already present on the qubits.
-A CNOT can entangle or disentangle small rotation errors, producing correlated noise across qubits.
+In the exact circuit, small rotation errors produce correlated two-qubit noise after a CNOT.

-For an analytical treatment, we approximate this by a simpler rule.
-We let the noise parameters pass through the CNOT gate unchanged.
-Each qubit retains its local error distribution, and no new correlations are introduced.
-This choice ignores error entanglement induced by the CNOT.
+For an analytical treatment, we use a simpler local rule.
+The noise parameters are passed through the CNOT unchanged.
+Each qubit keeps its local error distribution, and no new correlations are introduced.
+This ignores the correlated error terms generated by the entangling gate.

-This approximation breaks the exact transformation of coherent errors under entangling gates.
+This approximation breaks the exact transformation of coherent errors under CNOT gates.
 We make this choice to keep the method simple and scalable.
-Our goal is to estimate total circuit error rates for a given physical noise strength, not to track detailed multi-qubit correlations.
+The goal is to estimate total circuit error rates for a given physical noise strength, not to track detailed multi-qubit correlations.

-This rule treats the CNOT as transparent to coherent noise while still allowing it to spread existing errors through later single-qubit operations and measurements.
-The approximation is tested empirically by comparing its predictions with the full Monte Carlo simulations already presented in Sec.~\ref{sec:CompareContPauli}.
+Thus, the CNOT is treated as transparent to the local Gaussian widths.
+The validity of this approximation is tested by comparing its predictions with the full Monte Carlo simulations already presented in Sec.~\ref{sec:CompareContPauli}.